viktor-silakov/ruby-jmeter/README.md

 This is fork for [Ruby-JMeter](<https://github.com/flood-io/ruby-jmeter>) project.

-The main aim of the project - add frequently used features of JMeter (like entity custom names and comments) that not present in [Ruby-JMeter](<https://github.com/flood-io/ruby-jmeter>) project.
+The main aim of the project - add frequently used features of JMeter (like entity custom names, comments, properly scopes and other) that not present in [Ruby-JMeter](<https://github.com/flood-io/ruby-jmeter>) project.

 Tired of using the JMeter GUI or looking at hairy XML files?